Admissions Procedure for the James C. Hormel School

 Your child may come in to the school for an informal assessment with senior clinical staff.
 You are welcome to bring toys, snacks or other small items that may make your child more comfortable in a new environment.
 The nature of assessment will be determined based on intake documentation and will serve to confirm and gain further information about the child’s communication, academic and social functioning levels.
 No diagnostic or standardized assessments will be used at this time and no written report from this assessment will be available.

 Please inform school staff in advance of the assessment of any information related to the child’s medical/toileting needs, dietary restrictions, allergies, or challenging behavior that may occur and likely triggers.
 This is extremely important to ensure the safety of your child, as well as our staff and students.

-Within five business days of completing the interview/observations, a school representative will contact you to update you on the status of your application.
+Within five business days of completing the interview/observations, the Admissions Team will contact you to update you on the status of your application.
 If your child has not been accepted, you will be provided with a letter with the reasoning for the decision and we will attempt to provide referrals for alternative services.

 If your child has been accepted and a confirmed funding source is in place, either a start date will be assigned or, if no openings are currently available in the school, you will be placed on a waitlist and contacted periodically with status updates.

 If your child has been accepted, but funding is not yet in place, we will issue a letter confirming the acceptance and will maintain the application information.
 In these cases, we ask that you contact us with any status updates.
 Once funding is in place, a start date or waitlist notification will be issued.